 Stretching from the snow-clad pinnacle of Aoraki/Mt Cook to the breakers of the Pacific Ocean, the region has one of the country's most variable climates.
 Summer temperatures quickly rise into the 20s and often reach the 30s.
 At midday the landscape shimmers in the heat and the sun burns exposed skin.
 Willows and poplars offer welcome shelter.

 Sometimes, hot north-westerly winds roar over parched pasture, leaving specks of air-blown soil on the skin.
-People find relief from the heat in the lakes and rivers, or Caroline Bay’s surf.
+People find relief from the heat in the lakes and rivers, or at Caroline Bay.
 By evening the sun casts long shadows and the land slowly cools.

-In winter, it can be freezing at daybreak and temperatures rise slowly, if at all.
-Snow often carpets the region’s interior and delivers biting winds to the coast.
-Smoke-like breath stalls in the air.
-Some people keep warm outdoors through exercise: ice-skating beside Lake Tekapo or skiing at Fox Peak.
-But most stay inside, with the fires burning.
-By late afternoon the sun has already disappeared behind the frozen Southern Alps.
+In winter, it can be below freezing at daybreak and temperatures rise slowly.
+Snow often carpets the region’s interior and biting winds blow on the coast.
+On calm days, smoke-like breath stalls in the air.
+Some people keep warm outdoors by exercising: ice-skating beside Lake Tekapo or skiing at Fox Peak.
+Most stay inside, with a fire burning.
+By late afternoon the sun has disappeared behind the frozen Southern Alps.

 New Zealand’s premier alpine park is Aoraki Mt Cook National Park.
-Set in the hostile grandeur of the Southern Alps, it has the country’s largest glaciers and highest mountains (19 exceed 3,000 metres in height, and Aoraki/Mt Cook is 3,754 metres).
-Forty percent of the total area is covered in glacial ice, 600 metres deep in places.
+Set in the hostile grandeur of the Southern Alps, it has the country’s largest glaciers and highest mountains (19 exceed 3,000 metres in height, and Aoraki/Mt Cook is 3,724 metres).
+Forty per cent of the total area is covered in glacial ice, 600 metres deep in places.
 Walks, ski tours, mountaineering and scenic flights attract about 250,000 people each year.

 If you stood on top of Aoraki/Mt Cook, looking east towards the Pacific Ocean, South Canterbury would form a square.
 The area swoops down from the western boundary – the highest ridge of the Southern Alps – to the glacial lakes of Pūkaki and Tekapo and the tussocklands of the Mackenzie Basin.
 Continuing eastward, rolling hills rise and fall, flattening into the plains that stretch to the Pacific.
 The northern and southern boundaries are, respectively, the braided Rangitātā and Waitaki rivers.